 There are various schools of thought when selecting a front mounted vs rear mounted, and they each come with their own sets of advantages and disadvantages.
 It was almost impossible to determine which one was unequivocally better, therefore we selected a blend of both.
 Front mounted models allow your child to see more of the beautiful scenery as it unfolds before both of you.
 You are able to converse with them and can truly gauge how much (or how little) fun that they are having.
 The drawback of these models is that it can limit maneuverability, and depending on your style of bike it could mean that you have an uncomfortable ride having to hunch over your little one.
 Rear mounted units are great because they do not hinder your maneuverability, and you are able to more comfortably ride.
 The downside is that your passenger spends a lot of time looking at your back, and you are unable to engage with them in the same way you could a front mounted model.

-Other things to consider
+Other Factors to Consider

+Thinking about the positive effect that biking together with your child will make everything worthwhile.
 Biking together is a great bonding experience for you and your little one, and exposing them to the wonder of nature is an incredible thing.
 Taking them along on rides will prepare your child for the day that they learn how to ride a bike of their own, and hopefully extinguish many of the fears that come along with learning a new hobby at a young age.
 If you are hesitant about taking your little one out for a spin, be sure to run all of your concerns by your pediatrician before hitting the trails.
 As important as it is to spend as much time with your little one as you can, and exposing them to great outdoors as soon as you are able, it is also important to keep them safe and protected.

-Q: How old should my child be before I take them for a ride?
+q: How old should my child be before I take them for a ride?

 Ideally, parents should wait until their child is 1 year old before taking them for a ride on their bike via a kids bike seat.
 If you are excited and don’t want to wait that long, some users have taken their kids out as early as 9 months.
 If you are excited to get out there but are unsure if 9 months is too young, you can always consult your pediatrician to determine when is the best time for your child to get out there and hit the trails with you.

-Q: What’s better, a front mounted seat or a rear mounted seat?
+q: What’s better, a front mounted seat or a rear mounted seat?

 This is all a matter of personal preference.
 Sometimes, a front mounted seat can limit your enjoyment of the ride.
 Your little passenger has the best view in the house with a front mounted seat, but most of the time it is at the risk of your personal comfort.
-Rear mounted seats limit your little ones view of the trail, but they hinder your riding less than front mounted models.
+Rear-mounted seats limit your little one’s view of the trail, but they hinder your riding less than front mounted models.
 Determine which is more important to you before shopping for a seat for your child.

-Q: What is better, a child bike seat or a trailer?
+q: What is better, a child bike seat or a trailer?

 There really is no clear answer to this question, because it boils down to a personal preference.
 Riders typically like bike seats because the child is right next to their driver and the driver is able to gauge and monitor their child more closely than in a covered trailer that is separate from the bike.
-Furthermore, a trailer takes up more of the trail, and is it almost impossible to maneuver with a trailer in tow.
+Furthermore, a trailer takes up more of the trail and is it almost impossible to maneuver with a trailer in tow.
 Trailers also limit the types of trails that you can scale.
-With a kids bike seat, driver still have virtually the same footprint on the trails as if they didn’t have an extra seat, and they are able to scale any type of terrain that they feel safe taking their little one.
+With a kids bike seat, the driver still have virtually the same footprint on the trails as if they didn’t have an extra seat, and they are able to scale any type of terrain that they feel safe taking their little one.

-Q: How do I install my bike seat?
+q: How do I install my bike seat?

-Each seat is different, and comes in various levels of difficulty.
+Each seat is different and comes in various levels of difficulty.
 If you are reluctant to buy a seat that requires a great deal of installation, it may be in your best interest to take it to your local bike shop and have it installed by a professional.
 Local bike stores are great places to ensure that your bike is looked after by a professional to keep you and your little passengers safe.
 Some bike shops may charge a fee for this service, while others will offer to do it for free.